NRLMMD-GEOIPS/geoips/docs/installation.rst

 from scratch using conda, to allow for consistency across installations.
 This process ensures source code, test datasets, etc are all contained in the same location to facilitate assisting users if issues arise during the installation, testing, and development process.

+This installation method includes the first 4 system requirements (Python, cartopy, rclone, and test repos) through a complete install of conda, geoips, test repos, and all Python dependencies.

 GeoIPS Environment Variables for Complete conda-based Installation
 --------------------------------------------------------------------